History of Cyprus: Prehistoric Cyprus

-Cyprus was settled by humans in the Paleolithic period (known as the Stone Age) who coexisted with various dwarf animal species, such as dwarf elephants (Elephas cypriotes) and pygmy hippos (Hippopotamus minor) well into the Holocene.
-There are claims of an association of this fauna with artifacts of Epipalaeolithic foragers at Aetokremnos near Limassol on the southern coast of Cyprus.
-The first undisputed settlement occurred in the 9th (or perhaps 10th) millennium BC from the Levant.
-The first settlers were agriculturalists of the so-called PPNB (pre-pottery Neolithic B) era, but did not yet produce pottery (aceramic Neolithic).
+Prior to the arrival of humans in Cyprus, only four terrestrial mammal species were present on the island, including the Cypriot pygmy hippopotamus and the Cyprus dwarf elephant, which were much smaller than their mainland ancestors as a result of insular dwarfism, with the other species being the Cypriot genet and the extant Cypriot mouse.
+The earliest humans to inhabit Cyprus were hunter gatherers who arrived on the island around 11,000–10,000 BC.
+The last records of the now extinct endemic mammals date to shortly after human settlement.
+The hunter gatherers later introduced wild boar to the island around 12,000 years ago, likely to act as a food source.
+The earliest presence of Neolithic farming settlements dates to around 8,500 BC.

-The dog, sheep, goats and possibly cattle and pigs were introduced, as well as numerous wild animals such as foxes (Vulpes vulpes) and Persian fallow deer (Dama mesopotamica) that were previously unknown on the island.
-The PPNB settlers built round houses with floors made of terrazzo of burned lime (e.g. Kastros, Shillourokambos) and cultivated einkorn and emmer.
+Dogs, sheep, goats and possibly cattle were introduced, as well as numerous wild animals such as foxes and Persian fallow deer that were previously unknown on the island.
+The Pre-Pottery Neolithic B settlers built round houses with floors made of terrazzo of burned lime (e.g. Kastros, Shillourokambos) and cultivated einkorn and emmer.
 Pigs, sheep, goats and cattle were kept but remained, for the most part, behaviourally wild.
-Evidence of cattle such as that attested at Shillourokambos is rare, and when they apparently died out in the course of the 8th millennium BC they were not re-introduced until the ceramic Neolithic.
+Evidence of cattle such as was attested at Shillourokambos is rare, and when they apparently died out in the course of the 8th millennium BC they were not re-introduced until the Ceramic Neolithic.

 In the 6th millennium BC, the aceramic Khirokitia culture was characterised by roundhouses, stone vessels and an economy based on sheep, goats and pigs.
 Cattle were unknown, and Persian fallow deer were hunted.
 This was followed by the ceramic Sotira phase.
 The Eneolithic era is characterised by stone figurines with spread arms.

 Water wells discovered by archaeologists in western Cyprus are believed to be among the oldest in the world, dated at 9,000 to 10,500 years old, putting them in the Stone Age.
 They are said to show the sophistication of early settlers, and their heightened appreciation for the environment.

 In 2004, the remains of an 8-month-old cat were discovered buried with its human owner at a Neolithic archeological site in Cyprus.
-The grave is estimated to be 9,500 years old, predating Egyptian civilization and pushing back the earliest known feline-human association significantly.
+The grave is estimated to be 9,500 years old, predating Egyptian civilization and significantly pushing back the earliest known feline-human association.